UMIN-CTR Clinical Trial

 Baseline Characteristics

-Participants were 25 female high school soccer players with a mean age of 16.5 years (SD 0.7).
+Participants were 25 high school female soccer players with a mean age of 16.93 years (SD 0.70) and a mean playing experience of 9.61 years (SD 2.14).
 After randomization, 12 participants were allocated to the intervention group and 13 to the control group.
 At baseline, there were no significant between-group differences in demographic characteristics or any outcome measures.

 Participant flow